by Bruce Wells | Mar 10, 2025 | This Week in Petroleum History

 Reflecting on his fortunes late in his career, he noted, “If I strike oil everyone calls it Tom Slick’s luck, (but) I call it largely judgment based upon experience.
 Some folks don’t recognize good luck when they meet it in the middle of the road.
 So I have been fortunate, or lucky, whichever you call it, but I’ve also done a lot of calling good luck to bring it my way.”

 Newly discovered oilfields of the mid-1920s brought prosperity — and traffic jams — to Seminole, Oklahoma.
-Photo courtesy the Oklahoma Oil Museum.
+Photo courtesy Oklahoma Oil Museum.

 Slick’s leases in Oklahoma, Kansas, and Texas produced millions of barrels of oil.
-Production from his wells reached 35,000 barrels of oil a day 1929, and he was proclaimed the largest independent oil operator in the United States with a net worth estimated from $35 million and up to $100 million.
+Production from his wells reached 35,000 barrels of oil a day in 1929, and he was proclaimed the largest independent oil operator in the United States with a net worth estimated from $35 million and up to $100 million.

 By 1930, in the Oklahoma City field alone, Slick had 45 wells being drilled, more than 30 wells completed, and the capacity to produce 200,000 barrels of crude daily.
 Across the Mid-Continent, stories of Tom Slick’s business acumen and integrity grew with his fortune.